SprytnyMarek/SurfBuddyV2/README.md

 ## MoSCoW requierments:

 Must have:
-- Login funcionality
+- Login funcionality (AUTHENTICATION INSTED)
-- Connection to database
+- Connection to database (IMPLEMENTED but just for authentication)
-- Create account funcionality
+- Create account funcionality (IMPLEMENTED)

 Should have:
-- Intuitive UI
+- Intuitive UI (IMPLEMENTED)
 - Possibility to chat in app and date picker
 - Possiblity to rate and add opinion to instructor

 Could have: